isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-roku.md

 1. **Attach metadata**

-    Optionally attach standard and/or custom metadata objects to the video tracking session through context data variables.
+    Optionally attach standard and/or custom metadata objects to the tracking session through context data variables.

     * **Standard metadata**